 More marketers will be using Artificial Intelligence (AI) to harness data to better understand the client journey.
 Then, marketers will spend more time parsing different clients into different segments in an effort to cater to their specific personas with customized content.

 At the most advanced level, using AI in this way will allow businesses to provide a completely unique experience for each and every visitor.
 This highly personalized content is the solution to fatigued and savvy consumers who are constantly bombarded with online ads.

 AI and machine learning

 AI and machine learning are being used to provide individualized experiences to each user.
-This provides marketers with greater insights, to run chatbots, and much more, such as following up with engaged customers with email and direct mail campaigns.
+This provides marketers with greater insights, to run chatbots, and much more, such as following up with engaged customers with email and shared media products campaigns.
 Many more applications are expected to come this year.
 Unfortunately, not all businesses are well-positioned to take advantage of this rapidly evolving technology.
 The first step is to prioritize marketing analytics, collect data, and start small.

 Too many businesses in 2017 (and prior) ignored their own clients.
 With so much focus on generating new leads and attracting new clients, many businesses neglected their most profitable segment– existing and previous clients.